PhilMurzynowski/compiler-npr-6035/doc/4-dataflow.md

 - Unreachable code elimination (`--opt=uce`)
 - Function inlining (`--opt=fi`)

 You can enable all optimizations with `--opt=all`.
-They are applied in the following order:
+They are applied in the following order (with steps 2-7 being repeated once):

 1. Function inlining
 2. Global copy propagation, global constant folding, algebraic simplification